 Before they turned pro: Ludvig Aberg

-Aberg won the 2023 RSM Classic at Sea Island Golf Club at St. Simons Island, Ga.
+For his first PGA Tour win, Aberg won the 2023 RSM Classic at Sea Island Golf Club in St. Simons Island, Ga.
 Aberg shot an incredible 29-under and a final round 9-under 61 to win by four shots over Mackenzie Hughes.

-This victory moved Aberg into the top 50 of the Official World Golf Ranking and secured him an invitation to the 2024 Masters Tournament, which would be his first major championship appearance.
+This victory moved Aberg into the top 50 of the Official World Golf Ranking and secured him an invitation to the 2024 Masters Tournament, which was his first major championship appearance and he finished in solo second place behind Scottie Scheffler.

-Back in early September, Aberg secured his first professional win, winning the 2023 Omega European Masters on the DP World Tour with a score of 19-under par.
-Aberg birdied his last four holes to get the win.
+In early September 2023, Aberg secured his first professional win, winning the 2023 Omega European Masters on the DP World Tour with a score of 19-under par.
+Aberg birdied his last four holes to win.

 He beat fellow countryman Alexander Bjork by two shots and shot a 6-under 64 in the final round.